-It’s undoubtedly a methodology which can yield many benefits for small businesses when implemented correctly.
-We’ll delve into the definitions of the model and its numerous advantages, with Steve Drinkwater, Gazprom Energy’s Lean expert, providing professional insights along the way.
+And it’s been shown to be a methodology that can yield many benefits for small businesses when implemented correctly.
+Here, we’ll delve into the definitions of the model and its numerous advantages, providing valuable, professional insights along the way.

 A lean business model means making continuous improvements in a business operation, and the implementation of processes to guarantee optimum business efficiency.
 This can be achieved by changing or removing ineffective practices, identifying and getting rid of unprofitable products and measuring and improving the productivity of teams.

 Sometimes recognised as operational excellence or continuous improvement strategies, the model is centred around identifying the areas which are not aiding business growth and addressing them effectively.
 Doing so offers significant benefits to both the business and their customers – with improved operation affording increased growth and better quality output.

 Many businesses now implement the lean business model, using either in-house professionals or employing the assistance of external consultants.
 However, many businesses find the former more conducive to success – due to the ongoing and ever-changing nature of achieving a truly lean business.

 The biggest hurdle to overcome for many businesses considering a lean business model is ensuring that their new processes and new model won’t have a negative impact upon their customers.
 Changing certain teams, products or services may seem a profitable move, but could impact a significant section of the customer base in the immediate or distant future – something which could have disastrous long-term effects.

 So, the first step for any business looking to implement the lean model is to fully identify and understand the operation’s processes and how they match what the customer base demands and wants.